-The fair value of each stock option is estimated at the grant date using the Black-Scholes option pricing model.
+Valuation Assumptions: The fair value of each stock option is estimated at the grant date using the Black-Scholes option pricing model.
+The fair value of stock options under the Black-Scholes model requires management to make assumptions regarding projected employee stock option exercise behaviors, risk-free interest rates, volatility of the Company's stock price, and expected dividends.

 The Company has not historically paid cash dividends to its stockholders, and currently does not anticipate paying any cash dividends in the foreseeable future.
 As a result the Company has assumed a dividend yield of 0%.
-The 2013 risk free interest rate is based upon the rates of U.S. Treasury bills with a term equal to the expected term of the option.
-The expected term of the stock options to purchase common stock is based upon the outstanding contractual expected life of the stock option on the date of grant.
-The Company used the following weighted-average assumptions in calculating the fair value of options granted during the years ended December 31, 2013 and 2012.
+The risk free interest rate is based upon the rates of U.S. Treasury bills with a term that approximates the expected life of the option.
+Since the Company has limited historical exercise data to reasonably estimate the expected life of its option awards, the expected life is calculated using a simplified method.
+Expected volatility is based on historical volatility of the Company's stock.